 Magic mushrooms are a schedule-1 controlled substance, which means they are illegal and serve no medicinal purpose.

-Ingesting mushrooms other than those sold in grocery stores can be dangerous, as many mushrooms are poisonous.
+Ingesting mushrooms other than those sold in grocery stores can be dangerous, as many mushrooms are actually poisonous.
 Purchasing or looking for magic mushrooms can be a potentially deadly choice.

 People used magic mushrooms in ancient times as a way to feel spiritually connected with nature.
 They felt like the mushrooms made their mind more open to truths and knowledge, but in reality, their mind was experiencing some of the hallucinogen effects of the drug.

 Additionally, magic mushrooms alter your perception of reality.
 Also, you may experience more visual distortions or sensory distortions.
 You may even hallucinate.
 While these drugs are not considered physically addictive, they may trigger psychotic episodes in some people or lead to schizophrenia in people who are at risk for it.